theGreatHerrLebert/rustims/README.md

 # Repository Structure

 <div align="center">
   <img src="rustims_layout.png" alt="RustIMS Project Layout" width="750"/>
   <p>The rustims project structure. mscore and rustdf are Rust crates that contain in-memory data structures, algorithms and I/O for TDF files.
-They can be exposed to python via pyO3, exposing their main functionality by compiling them into one installable wheel: imspy_connector. imspy is then a native python package calling into rust but also comming with its own logic, e.g., tensorflow models for ion-mobility prediction.</p>
+They are exposed to python via pyO3, allowing to call their main functionalities by compiling them into one installable wheel: imspy_connector. imspy is then a native python package calling into rust but also comming with its own logic, e.g., tensorflow models for ion-mobility prediction.</p>
 </div>

 ## Backend (Rust)